 Centrally located within the Toronto Region, Mississauga’s location provides a gateway to major Canadian and United States markets.
-Home to Canada’s largest airport, Mississauga businesses also benefit from close proximity that makes import, export and travel seamless.
+Home to Canada’s largest airport, Mississauga businesses benefit from close proximity that makes import, export and travel seamless.

 One of North America's Largest Markets